-This weekend MGB will be attending Nottingham Comic Con for the 5th year running.
+This weekend Mini Geek Boutique will be attending Nottingham Comic Con for the 5th year running.
 It’s an awesome, well presented event with so much to see and look at, and I’m so excited for this Saturday.

-But I was chatting with my daughter (Nerd Cats) about conventions and although she’s helped me on several occasions at conventions, this will be the first where she is on her own selling her own things.
-We got chatting and she asked what she would need to take with her, so I thought I’d write a list, then I thought, I can blog it!
+But I was chatting with my eldest wombfruit (Nerd Cats) about conventions and although they've helped me on several occasions at conventions, this will be the first where they are on their own selling their own things.
+We got chatting and they asked what they would need to take with them, so I thought I’d write a list, then I thought, I can blog it!

 So, this list isn’t finite, but it’s what I normally do when attending conventions, fairs and events, it’s different for everyone, but hopefully it’ll help to remind you or help you if you ever get to sell at a con!

 From my own experience the event organiser should send you details about setting up.
 Every event is different but always ask questions about setting up, restrictions and requirements.

 Whether this is your first comic convention or you're a seasoned pro, you'll find some helpful tips in this list!